Late-night hosts, TV pundits slam Cruz for taking ‘the world’s shortest spring break’ to Cancun

 When journalist Michael Hardy captured a photo of a small white dog still inside the Cruz home on Thursday afternoon, critics reveled in the fact that the senator had reportedly left his poodle behind — and in the pet’s too-good-to-be-true name: Snowflake.

-And many commentators also cited Cruz’s history of pointing out hypocrisy in other officials who had taken beach vacations during moments of crisis, noting that the Texas senator had essentially made the same meme-worthy mistake himself.
+And many commentators also cited Cruz’s history of pointing out hypocrisy in other officials who took beach vacations during moments of crisis, noting that the Texas senator had essentially made the same meme-worthy mistake himself.

 Austin’s mayor told people to stay home.
 He was vacationing in Cabo after hosting his daughter’s wedding.